Orbi home mesh wifi system: Pros, cons and tips

 Energy conservation both benefit you and the environment

-If we could reduce the electricity usage of our air conditioners, even a very small amount, it would make a big impact on preserving our natural resources.
+If we could reduce the electricity usage of our air conditioners, even a very small amount, it would greatly impact preserving our natural resources.

 For example, if 9000 households would manage to save as little as 10 Watts per day (0,01 kWh) on air conditioner electricity usage, that would add to 32850 Kilowatt hours (kWh) saved per year.